fhendrikx/solo86/README.md

     make

-The final binaries will be in out/ along with Intel Hex Files.
+The final binaries will be in out/ along with Intel Hex Files in hex/